 A Panorama of London

-This panoramic drawing of London, looking west, north and east from the public viewing gallery of the Shard Tower, 800ft above ground level, was inspired by historic panoramas of the city by 17th century artists including Hollar, Visscher, Wyngaerde and others.
-The composition is based on photographs I took from the viewing gallery in February 2013 and took around 6 months to complete.
-Prints in various sizes are available to purchase via my online store.
+This panoramic drawing of London was inspired by historic panoramas of the city by 17th century artists including Hollar, Visscher, Wyngaerde and others.
+It is based on the view looking west, north and east from the public viewing platform on the 69th floor of the Shard tower, 800ft above ground level.
+The composition is based on photographs I took in February 2013 and took around 6 months to complete using a fine line pen on smooth board.

-Detail of the view north towards St. Paul's Cathedral (in centre) with Camden and Islington in the distance.
+Detail of the view north towards St. Paul's Cathedral (at centre left) and the Barbican (centre right), with Islington in the distance.

 Detail of the view north across to the City of London and its shiny new skyscrapers.
 The 'Walkie Talkie' (20 Fenchurch Street) is shown under construction, with the 'Cheesegrater' (122 Leadenhall Street) also under construction behind it.
 Hackney is in the distance at top right.

-Detail of the view looking further east, with Tower Bridge in the centre foreground and Canary Wharf at top right.
+Detail of the view looking towards east London, with Tower Bridge in the foreground and the skyscrapers of Canary Wharf in the distance.